IACR/latex-submit/README.md

 upload another version of their paper before the first one is finished, it is rejected until compilation of the first upload is completed.

+When the author uploads their zipfile, they also include several
+items:
+* a unique paper ID that encodes the ID of the paper in the reviewing system.
+* an email address of the submitting author.
+* the original submission date prior to review
+* the acceptance date.
+These fields will be authenticated with an HMAC in the URL.
-When the author uploads their zipfile, they also include a unique paper ID and the email address of the submitting author.
-For a paper ID of `xyz`, For a paper ID of `xyz`, the server will store data for this upload in the directory `webapp/data/xyz`.
-The server first stores the zip file there, and then unzips the zip file into `webapp/data/xyz/input`.
+For a paper ID of `xyz`, the server will store data for this upload in the directory `webapp/data/xyz`.
+The server first stores the zip file there along with some metadata in a file `webapp/data/xyz/compilation.json`.
+It then unzips the zip file into `webapp/data/xyz/input`.
 After it runs LaTeX on the files, the output goes into webapp/data/xyz/output`.
-The server also stores a file `webapp/data/xyz/meta.json` with minimal metadata about the upload.
+As the compilation happens, the file `compilation.json` gets updated accordingly.
+The data for this file follows a schema enforced by the file `webapp/metadata/compilation.py`.

-One the web server has received the zip file and unzipped it, the web server submits a compilation to the ThreadPoolExecutor.
-When the thread runs, it creates a docker container with a limited version of texlive along with the iacrcc.cls file.
-It runs latexmk to run lualatex plus either bibtex or biber, producing either an error log or a successful output.
-If the compilation is successful, then the output from compliation is reported back (including the meta file produced from the iacrcc.cls during the compliation.
-If the compilation fails, then a detailed error log is reported back to Redis, which is picked up by the web server.
+When the web server has received the zip file and unzipped it, the web server submits a compilation to the ThreadPoolExecutor.
+When the thread runs, it creates a docker container with a limited version of texlive along with the `iacrcc.cls` file.
+It runs `latexmk` to compile the paper using `lualatex` plus either `bibtex` or `biber`, producing either an error log or a successful output.
+If the LaTeX compilation is successful, then there is further processing on the `main.meta` output file from `iacrcc.cls`.
+There are various things that can go wrong:
+1. the zip file could be incomplete, or the `main.tex` file might be missing.
+2. the paper may fail to compile with `lualatex`.
+This can happen for various reasons,
+   including:
+   a. a missing style file in our texlive distribution.
+   b. missing metadata in the LaTeX file.
+   c. a missing font in our texlive distribution.
+   d. a flaw in the supplied metadata (e.g., no author with an email,
+      or an empty author name).

+The author may continue to upload the paper, which will overwrite any previous versions they submitted.
+Once they have had their paper pass the automated process, they are prompted to check the PDF for visual flaws and check the extracted metadata for accuracy.
+They then press a button to submit their paper for review by a copy editor.

+Once the author finalizes their submission, the copy editor will need to approve it.
+For this they can simply do a cursory check of the PDF and the metadata (we do not plan to use proofreading).
+When the editor approves it, the API will publish the paper, and the metadata can be submitted to crossref to assign a DOI (TBD).

 ## The compiler process